Play Live Radio

 Politics

-Acting Chair of the San Diego County Board of Supervisors Terra Lawson-Remer Monday asked the county to send a notice to more than one million residents who may be impacted by potential funding cuts to federal programs.
+A proposal asking San Diego County to send notice to more than one million residents who could be impacted by potential funding cuts to federal programs failed to advance Tuesday, after a tie vote by the Board of Supervisors.

-She will present a policy at the Board of Supervisors on Tuesday to instruct the county Chief Administrative Officer to develop a notification strategy to send a "notice of funding at risk" to all federally funded program beneficiaries, which should include contact information for the White House and the Department of Government Efficiency.
+Board Vice Chair Terra Lawson-Remer presented a policy to instruct the county chief administrative officer to develop a strategy to send a "notice of funding at risk" to all federally funded program beneficiaries, which would have included contact information for the White House and the Department of Government Efficiency.

 Advertisement

-But the impact on those who rely on Medi-Cal, Social Security and other federally-funded programs could also be significant, Lawson-Remer said.
+But the impact on those who rely on Medi-Cal, Social Security and other federally funded programs could also be significant, Lawson-Remer said Monday.

 San Diego County Supervisor Terra Lawson-Remer’s speaks at a press conference on March 10, 2025.